How can I internationalise my Linkedin prospecting?

 To illustrate, let’s take the example of my company: MirrorProfiles.
 We entered the US market in July 2023.
 Here’s what we did.

-We have deployed 10 MirrorProfiles accounts in the following cities:
+Between January and April 2023: We deployed 10 MirrorProfiles accounts in the following cities, targeting key international markets:

 • New York: 3 accounts